ccgilroy/ma-thesis/doc/asa_draft/04_methods.md

 ones and zeros.

-The largest cluster by number of bars.
+The largest cluster or clusters by number of bars.

-[in the only case wherein this results in a tie, between the South End and Fenway in Boston, I choose the South End, which has more tracts.]
+[In the only case wherein this metric results in a tie, between the South End and Fenway in Boston, I choose the South End, which has more tracts.
+I note that GayCities observes the South End to be highly gentrified in 2007, and my data support this observation.
+They do not mention Fenway.]

 See [APPENDIX] for these labels.
 (Or present them in main body of text?)